romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When integrating code scanning with a third-party CI system to analyze your codebase, which of the following is required to ensure compatibility with GitHub's code scanning feature?
+Q: When integrating code scanning with a third-party CI system to analyze your codebase, which of the following is required to ensure compatibility with GitHub's code scanning feature?
 <details><summary>Show the answer</summary><p>

 - **You don't specifically need a GitHub tool; any static analysis tool that can produce results in SARIF format will work**